First Year Students and Transfer Students

 All incoming first-year students are assigned randomly to one of the 11 Residential Commons, making each Res Commons a smaller community that is representative of the University.
 Assignments are made during late May and early June for students who pay their admission deposit by the May 1 deadline.
 Assignments are made on a space available basis, and specific Res Commons may not be requested.

-The housing housing license agreement is for the academic year and is for space on-campus, not a particular hall or living arrangement.
+The housing license agreement is for the academic year and is for space on-campus, not a particular building, location or living arrangement.

 Students are notified of their Residential Commons or residence hall assignment in late June, prior to new student orientation.